dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 ### Day 3: Crossed Wires ###

-Bogged down with line segment intesection... used a general solution for "fun" despite the simplicity of horz. & vert. lines only.
+Bogged down with line segment intersection... used a general solution for "fun" despite the simplicity of horz. & vert. lines only.
 Bogged down with a logic error in part 2 (left loop early thinking I needed the min for each path separately despite the challenge being worded quite clearly).
 Nim documentation was good, but hard to navigate; I often knew exactly what
 I wanted but couldn't find the right module.
 Why isn't `zip` general?

 ### Day 4: Secure Container ###